-a) The Parties agree to provide, as early as practicable, prior notification of Developments and/or Activities that might affect the Ecological Integrity of the Aquatic Ecosystem of the other Party.

-- b) At the time of notification, and ongoing through the Bilateral Management Committee, the Parties will share any updated or specific information relevant to the effects of Developments and/or Activities on the Ecological Integrity of the Aquatic Ecosystem of the other Party as it becomes available. - c) The Parties will notify other Basin provinces and territories not party to this Agreement about Developments or Activities that might affect the Ecological Integrity of the other's Aquatic Ecosystem. - d) In the event that the implementation of Developments and/or Activities are of the utmost urgency in order to protect public health or public safety, implementation may proceed without delay and with notification.
+- a) The Parties agree to provide, as early as practicable, prior notification of Developments and Activities that might affect the Ecological Integrity of the Aquatic Ecosystem of the other Party. - b) At the time of notification, and ongoing through the Bilateral Management Committee, the Parties will share any updated or specific information relevant to the effects of Developments and Activities on the Ecological Integrity of the Aquatic Ecosystem of the other Party as it becomes available. - c) The Party within whose jurisdiction a Development or Activity is proposed shall afford the responding Parties a sufficient period of time to assess the probable impacts and to determine their monitoring needs. - d) The Parties will notify other Basin provinces and territories not party to this Agreement about Developments or Activities that might affect the Ecological Integrity of the other's Aquatic Ecosystem. - e) In the event that the implementation of Developments and Activities are of the utmost urgency in order to protect public health or public safety, implementation may proceed without delay and with notification.
 Sufficient data and information will be shared and consultation will commence as appropriate and as soon as practicable.